Know chemistry, know the universe.

 A chemistry degree from UMW will prepare you for a career or advanced studies in environmental chemistry, chemical engineering, clinical chemistry, pharmaceutical chemistry, biomedical and forensic science, or technical sales.
 Our graduates have found careers at NASA, Dow, Virginia Power, Pfizer, the Naval Research Laboratory, Atlantic Research, Estee Lauder, the Drug Enforcement Agency, the Naval Surface Warfare Center, and the National Institutes of Health.

 Students are encouraged to pursue research and internship opportunities with such employers as the National Institutes of Health, the National Science Foundation, and the American Chemical Society.
 Learn more about UMW internships in chemistry.

-To earn honors in chemistry, you must have at least a 3.25 grade-point average in chemistry and 3.0 overall.
+To earn departmental honors in chemistry, you must have at least a 3.25 grade-point average in chemistry and 3.0 overall.
 You’ll complete an independent research project, then write and defend a thesis.
-Students accepted for the honors program enroll in Chemistry 491 for four credits in each semester of the senior year.
+Students pursuing departmental honors enroll in Chemistry 491 for four credits in each semester of the senior year.